aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2009.md

 A: You know, I was autistic, so I never, rarely understood what he was talking about.
 I understood his vehemence and anger and frustration with me.
 And he just said, he said listen to me, and he popped both eardrums.
 I lost 60% hearing in one ear and 80% in the other.
 And then, you know, I always had to be a lip reader, and then I didn't know language anyway, so it didn't help.
 But I learned the same sounds that would come.
 So I just repeated them, mimicked them like a parrot.
 But when I got into the raw foods, they eventually got better.
 Now I have 80% hearing in this ear and 60% in this ear.
 I started using bone marrow.
 Started putting it on my finger, and I couldn't get it deep enough, so I rubbed the moisture bone marrow, the one that has more oil to it, this little oil here, put it on a q-tip and got it very oily.
 And that's when you leave the bone marrow out at room temperature long enough to get really soft.

 Q: I've never seen bone marrow.
-It comes in a jar, you get it at Rawsome?
+It comes in a jar, you get it at Rawesome?

 A: You get it in the bone and you poke it out of the bone.